Denver Medical Malpractice Attorney

 Colorado allows certain close relatives to file a wrongful death lawsuit, beginning with the surviving spouse (if any).
 Compensation from a wrongful death lawsuit can be substantial and can include damages for the survivors’ emotional distress.

 What is Colorado’s “certificate of review” in a medical malpractice case?

 A certificate of review is a document in which a qualified medical expert states that your medical malpractice claim is at least plausible, based on an examination of the facts and evidence surrounding your case.
 You or your lawyer must submit this document before the court will hold a trial.

 High-Caliber Representation in Denver

-Understanding whether or not you have a medical malpractice case can be difficult.
+Understanding whether or not you have a medical malpractice case can be complicated.
 Gerash Steiner & Blanton & Blanton, P.C. is experienced in these types of cases and can help you understand your situation from a legal standpoint to become informed of your rights, as well as a medical standpoint to help you become aware of your treatment needs.
-Our attorneys have close to four decades of combined experience in helping victims of true medical malpractice.
+Our lawyers have close to four decades of combined experience in helping victims of true medical malpractice.

 We have obtained a number of accolades within the legal community, including an AV® Peer Review Rating™ from Martindale-Hubbell®.
 Our commitment to the best interests of the individuals we represent is the defining aspect of our practice.
 We strive to offer acute, dedicated advocacy focused on obtaining the best possible result for each client’s case.